2 Hours / 2 CEs

 • Intended Audience

-This training is designed for clinicians interested in integrating mindfulness and Buddhist-informed contemplative practices into their therapeutic work.
-It is suitable for professionals at any stage of their career, whether they are new to these approaches or experienced practitioners seeking to deepen their understanding of Buddhist principles in clinical settings.
-The training is especially relevant for those specializing in psychotherapy, counseling, and mental health interventions that incorporate mindfulness, meditation, or contemplative techniques.
-Participants may work in a variety of settings, including outpatient clinics, private practices, hospitals, or community counseling centers, where there is an opportunity to blend Western psychological methods with Buddhist-informed practices.
+This training is intended for clinicians interested in integrating mindfulness, meditation, or Buddhist-informed contemplative practices into their therapeutic work.
+It is especially relevant for those specializing in psychotherapy, counseling, and mental health interventions that incorporate contemplative approaches, and for professionals seeking to combine Western psychological principles with Buddhist-informed practices.

 • Experience Level